architjoshihs/hl-twitter/readme.txt

 = Why aren't all my tweets being pulled in? =

 Twitter limits applications to a set number of requests per hour.
 If you are tracking a lot of people you may hit this limit before HL Twitter has finished importing all new tweets.

+= How do I enabled auto-tweeting? =

+Auto-tweeting, having HL Twitter tweet a new message whenever you publish a post or page, is disabled by default.
+To enable it go to Twitter -> Settings in your WordPress admin.
+You can also change the default text that is shown in the tweet.
+When publishing a new post or page, you will not be able to choose whether or not to tweet for this post.

 == Screenshots ==